Merkury32/frac/README.md

-Experimental app with js canvas
+Experimental app with js canvas.

 [See this project online](https://merkury32.github.io/frac/)